nidohl/nidohl/README.md

-heads up! i am a fictionkin of Oh from the 2015 movie 'home' and i would appreciate doubles not interacting..oh my goodness im shifting..FEEEEEEEEEL THE LIGHT - nid
+heads up! i am a fictionkin of Oh from the 2015 movie 'home' and i would appreciate doubles not interacting..oh my goodness im shifting..FEEEEEEEEEL THE LIGHT - ellie

+what the hell is wrong with you. -nid

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">